 - The octopus genome contains 168 protocadherin genes, which is more than twice as many as humans.
 These genes are very important in the development of the nervous system and in the interaction of neurons.

 - A gene family with the interesting name of zinc-finger transcription factors is greatly expanded in the octopus genome.
 The family contains about 1,800 genes in octopuses.
 These genes are thought to be important in octopus development.

 - Researchers have found six genes that code for proteins called reflectins.
 These proteins control how light is reflected from the skin, thereby altering the appearance of the octopus.

-- The octopus genome shows that some of the animal's tissues have the ability to edit RNA (ribonucleic acid).
+- The octopus genome–at least at it exists in Octopus bimaculoides–shows that some of the animal's tissues have the ability to edit RNA (ribonucleic acid).
 DNA can't leave the nucleus of a cell.
 The ribosomes that make protein are located outside the nucleus, however.
 Normally, the DNA code in the nucleus is sent via RNA to the ribosomes, which make protein by reading the RNA code.
 If octopus proteins need to be changed, this can done by quickly changing the code in the RNA.
-The DNA doesn't have to be altered.
+Unlike the case in other organisms, the DNA doesn't have to be altered.

 - Octopuses have a large number of transposons, or jumping genes, that move around in the genome.

 - Genes that are active in the suckers of an octopus control the production of a protein that resembles the acetylcholine receptor in humans.
 Acetylcholine is a vital chemical in humans that controls the transmission of a nerve impulse from one neuron to another.
 Acetylcholine must bind to receptors on the surface of neurons in order to do its job.
 Researchers think that in the octopus the receptors are involved in the ability of the suckers to taste.

 The Importance of Further Research